aksfintechwork-rgb/Infinity_App/replit.md

 - **Task Assignment & Remarks**: Users can create tasks and edit assignments/remarks for their own tasks; admins can edit any task.
 - **Daily Work Log**: Comprehensive daily planning and activity tracking system for all users:
   - **Daily To-Do List**: Add tasks with priority levels (Low, Medium, High, Urgent), check off completed items, and organize daily work
+    - **PRIVACY POLICY**: Todo lists are completely PRIVATE - only visible to the user who created them
+    - Admins CANNOT see user todo lists - only hourly activity logs
+    - Other users CANNOT see your todo list
   - **Priority-Based Planning**: Visual priority badges with color coding for quick task identification
   - **Customizable Working Hours**: Users can set their own work hours (e.g., 8 AM - 6 PM, 9 AM - 5 PM) via settings button
     - Hourly activity log dynamically adjusts to selected hours